Easter Dangers for Pets

-Here are our top 5 Easter pet dangers you need to keep a look out for over the Easter period:
+Here are some of the key Easter dangers for pets you need to keep a look out for:

 Cats and other pets are less likely to snaffle your Easter eggs than dogs, but caution should still be exercised by owners, and all chocolate treats – especially dark chocolate which is extra toxic – should be kept well out of nose, eye and paw reach.